EU, UK in urgent meeting on lawbreaking British Brexit plan | Law-Order

 EU, UK in urgent meeting on lawbreaking British Brexit plan

-A senior European Union official headed to London Thursday for an emergency meeting with UK officials over Britain's plan to break part of the Brexit divorce agreement.
-Britain's decision to break international law by overwriting part of the EU Withdrawal Agreement has alarmed European leaders and threatens to scuttle already-fragile UK-EU negotiations on trade and future relations.
+Top European Union and British officials were holding an emergency meeting in London on Thursday over Britain's plan to break part of the Brexit divorce agreement, a move the EU says would demolish any goodwill to reach a trade agreement.
+Britain's decision to break international law by overwriting part of the EU Withdrawal Agreement has alarmed European leaders and threatens to scuttle the fragile negotiations on future UK-EU relations, which are ongoing simultaneously in the British capital.

+Any such move by the government of Prime Minister Boris Johnson “would fundamentally undermine the Withdrawal Agreement and seriously damage trust we have in our British partners," said Danuta Huebner, the EU parliament's chief official in overseeing the implementation of the EU-UK deal.
+“This cannot and will not be accepted," Huebner said.

-Prime Minister Boris Johnson's Conservative British government announced this week that it plans to legislate to give itself the power to deviate from some of the provisions in the agreement about Northern Ireland trade.
-The announcement brought stern warnings from the EU.
+Huebner warned that undermining the withdrawal agreement “would pose a serious threat to lasting peace and prosperity on the island of Ireland."
+That sentiment was echoed by Nancy Pelosi, speaker of the U.S. House of Representatives.
+She said that “if the UK violates that international treaty and Brexit undermines the Good Friday (peace) accord, there will be absolutely no chance of a US-U.K. trade agreement passing the Congress.”
+Johnson's Conservative British government announced this week that it plans to legislate to give itself the power to deviate from some of the provisions in the agreement about Northern Ireland trade.
+It says it's doing so in order to protect the peace agreement in the event there is no deal with the EU.
+But the announcement brought stern warnings from the bloc.

 “The withdrawal agreement is not open for renegotiation and we expect that the letter and the spirit of the withdrawal agreement will be fully respected,” Sefcovic said.
 Many British politicians and lawyers also expressed alarm, saying that reneging on a legally binding international commitment would trash Britain's reputation for upholding law and order.

 The two sides' chief negotiators, David Frost and Michel Barnier, are due to end their latest round of negotiations on Thursday.
-Both sides say that unless there is an agreement by October, Britain is facing an economically disruptive no-deal exit on January 1..
+Both sides say that unless there is an agreement by next month, Britain is facing an economically disruptive no-deal exit on January 1..

 ALSO READ